molvqingtai/WebChat/README.md

 ### Use

 After installing the extension, you'll see a ghost icon in the bottom-right corner of any website.
-Click it, and you'll be able to chat with others on the site!
+Click it, and you'll be able to chat happily with others on the same site!